Caltech-Spectre/spectre/README.md

 ### Install pyenv

 [Pyenv](https://github.com/pyenv/pyenv) is a package that makes it easier to work with Python virtual environments.
-Follow the instructions on the github README for installing.
+Follow the [installation instructions](https://github.com/pyenv/pyenv#installation) in the README.

 ### Install pyenv-virtualenv

 [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a package to help create and activate Python virtual environments within pyenv.
-Follow the instructions on the github README for installing.
+Follow the [installation instructions](https://github.com/pyenv/pyenv-virtualenv#installation) in the README.

 ### Install python 3